Spending target: Unknown

 The Ending Spending Action Fund is registered with the Federal Election Commission and reports its donors and expenditures.
 As one of the so-called super PACs, the fund is allowed to raise money of unlimited amounts.
 Ending Spending Inc. does not disclose its donors, and its money goes only toward electioneering expenses.

-Ending Spending Inc., the nonprofit, has spent nearly $178,000 on the 2014 elections so far, including $75,747 against Democratic New Hampshire Sen. Jeanne Shaheen.
-She could face former Massachusetts GOP Sen. Scott Brown, who is campaigning for the seat.
+In addition, Ending Spending Inc., the nonprofit, has spent nearly $178,000 on the 2014 elections so far, including $75,747 against Shaheen.
+She will face former Massachusetts GOP Sen. Scott Brown.
 In December 2013, Ending Spending Action Fund released an ad attacking Shaheen for her stance on the Affordable Care Act.
 Ending Spending also spent $59,069 on ads supporting Republican Bradley Byrne’s successful primary bid in the 2013 special election for Alabama’s 1st Congressional District, and $43,144 campaigning against his tea party opponent, Dean Young.

 In September 2013, the PAC spent $200,000 on the 2013 Virginia gubernatorial election campaigning against Democrat Terry McAuliffe, who ultimately defeated Republican Virginia Attorney General Ken Cuccinelli.